 See the Gorillas at Rostock Zoo

-The Darwineum houses a number of other primates including my personal favourites, orangutans, plus this cute/creepy guy:
+The Darwineum exhibition shows a journey through evolutionary time.
+It houses a number of other primates along with gorillas including orangutans, plus this cute girl.

 Get Up Close and Personal with Edvard Munch

 Norway’s most famous painter Edvard Munch lived in Warnemünde for a while, often painting naked on the beach, as one does.
 You can visit his former residence and the locations he painted as well as admire his self-portrait photos from that time.

 Swim in the Baltic Sea

 Air temperatures were around -10C and the water close to zero so no, I didn’t swim in the Baltic Sea.
 But I didn’t travel all the way to the Baltic to not at least take a quick dip so a few of my fingers made it into the icy cold water.
 Now I can honestly say I’ve been in the waters of the Baltic Sea.